-Although the placement of these words is pretty flexible, the safest place to place “ya” and “todavía” in the sentence is before the verb.
+Although the placement of these words is somewhat flexible, the safest place to place “ya” and “todavía” in the sentence is before the verb.

 We will now read some example sentences.
 In these examples, the verb is highlighted in red.
-Also, if there are Reflexive, Direct or Indirect Object Pronouns, they are highlighted in blue:
+Also, if there are Indirect Object, Direct Object or Reflexive Pronouns, they are highlighted in blue:

 ¿Ya has comprado las entradas?

 Yes, I already bought them.

 We no longer have them.

 Todavía vivo con mis padres.